Arkaen-Solutions/openai-cs/README.md

 # OpenAI .NET API library

+---
+### **(!)
+NOTICE :: This is the Arkaen fork of the official OpenAI library, and not the original, modified by Arkaen as needed for additional feature support, fixes or custom requirements.
+___

 [![NuGet version](https://img.shields.io/nuget/vpre/openai.svg)](https://www.nuget.org/packages/OpenAI/absoluteLatest)

 The OpenAI .NET library provides convenient access to the OpenAI REST API from .NET applications.